ria0304/luna-stylist/README.md

 > **Live →** https://d34nojihupg1cl.cloudfront.net/
 >
 > ⚠️ **Status:** Requires a WYA account.
-The WYA EC2 backend is currently paused to manage AWS costs — API features (wardrobe, outfit matching, gap analysis) are offline.
-Frontend and Luna server are live.
+The WYA EC2 backend and luna server  are currently paused to manage AWS costs — API features (wardrobe, outfit matching, gap analysis) are offline.
+Frontend   is live.
 To run the full stack, see [Run Locally](#run-locally).

 </div>